 - NO Repeat the check with the other fibre-channel ports until the failing port is located.
 If no failing port is located, the problem no longer exists.
-Verify the repair by continuing with "MAP 5700: Repair verification" on page 303. - YES Perform the following steps: - a.
+Verify the repair by continuing with "MAP 5700: Repair verification" on page 319. - YES Perform the following steps: - a.
 Check the routing of the fibre-channel cable to ensure that no damage exists and that the cable route contains no tight bends.
 Any bend should have no less than a 3-inch radius.
 Either reroute or replace the fibre-channel cable. - b.
 Remove the fibre-channel cable for 2 seconds and then reinsert it.
-This will cause the fibre-channel adapter to renegotiate its operating speed.
+This will cause the fibre-channel adapter to renegotiate its operating speed. - c.

-- c.
 Recheck the speed of the fibre-channel port.
 If it is now correct, you have resolved the problem.
-Otherwise, the problem might be caused by one of the following:

-- 4-port fibre channel HBA

-- Fibre-channel switch GBIC

-- Fibre-channel switch
+Otherwise, the problem might be caused by one of the following: - 4-port fibre channel HBA - Fibre-channel switch GBIC - Fibre-channel switch

-Recheck the speed after changing any component until the problem is resolved and then verify the repair by continuing with "MAP 5700: Repair verification."
+Recheck the speed after changing any component until the problem is resolved and then verify the repair by continuing with "MAP 5700: Repair verification" on page 319.

-"SAN Volume Controller menu options" on page 94 Menu options are available on the front panel display on the SAN Volume Controller.
+"SAN Volume Controller menu options" on page 104 Menu options are available on the front panel display on the SAN Volume Controller.

-"SAN problem determination" on page 251
+"SAN problem determination" on page 264

 The procedures to service the SAN Volume Controller that are provided here help you solve problems on the SAN Volume Controller and its connection to the storage area network (SAN).

-"Using the maintenance analysis procedures" on page 255 To allow concurrent maintenance, you must configure the SAN Volume Controllers in pairs.
+"Using the maintenance analysis procedures" on page 269 SAN Volume Controllers must be configured in pairs.
+This allows conncurrent maintenance to be done.